Upper Township, New Jersey: Police Department

 Upper Township does not maintain its own municipal police department.
 The township is served by the New Jersey State Police who respond from their barracks in neighboring Woodbine.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 140.23 mi of roadways, of which 74.84 mi were maintained by the municipality, 36.95 mi by Cape May County and 19.37 mi by the New Jersey Department of Transportation and 9.07 mi by the New Jersey Turnpike Authority.

-The Garden State Parkway passes through and has two exits that provide access to Route 50 and U.S. Route 9 (since the Beesley's Point Bridge is closed).
+The Garden State Parkway and US 9 pass through the town and has two exits that provide access to Route 50 and U.S. Route 9, and they both cross over the Great Egg Harbor Bridge, since the Beesley's Point Bridge is closed.
 The Parkway connects Dennis Township on the south to Egg Harbor Township in the north. at Interchange 20 for Seaville / Tuckahoe and Interchange 25 for Ocean City / Marmora via County Route 623.

 Other major roads that pass through include Route 49, CR 548 and CR 557.